Updated on September 21, 2022 by Sarina

 - Neatens edges

 Interfacing is usually cut the same as the pattern piece you are adhering it to.
-If you are using store bought pattern the pattern instructions will tell you all about what type of interfacing to use and how to use.
+If you are using a store-bought pattern, the pattern instructions will tell you all about what type of interfacing to use and how to use it.
 But if you are making clothes and accessories from self drafted you will need to figure out the best way yourself.

 Types of Interfacing